theRealKarlos/typescript-pulsequeue/README.md

 - **Infrastructure as Code**: All AWS resources managed via Terraform modules
 - **Testing**: Robust unit and integration tests, with inventory reset and log assertions
 - **Code Quality**: ESLint enforced, no explicit `any` allowed

 ---

+## Planned DevOps Improvements

+- **CI/CD Automation:** A GitHub Actions workflow will be added to fully automate deployments for staging and production environments, replacing the current `deploy.ts` script for those environments.
+This will ensure robust, auditable, and team-friendly deployments.
+- **Multi-Environment Support:** Additional environment directories and backend files for `staging` and `prod` will be created, following the same strict environment isolation and state management as `dev`.
+- **Strict Environment Propagation:** All scripts, Lambdas, and infrastructure will continue to require explicit environment specification—no fallbacks—ensuring safe, environment-agnostic deployments.
+- **Advanced Security:** Plans include AWS WAF integration, VPC endpoints, and enhanced IAM policies for production.
+- **Performance Optimization:** Lambda provisioned concurrency, DynamoDB auto-scaling, and CDN integration are on the roadmap.
+- **Enhanced Monitoring:** Custom CloudWatch dashboards, advanced alerting, and cost optimization monitoring will be expanded.
+- **Developer Experience:** Improvements such as local development environment, hot reloading, and enhanced debugging tools are planned.

+---